cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 model config file, or an experiment config file.

 # Structure Adjustments in an Experiment Config
-When a "reports" stanza exits inside an experiment config, the structure and behavior of a particular Report may vary slight from the structures described above.
+When a "reports" stanza exists inside an experiment config, the structure and behavior of a particular Report may vary slight from the structures described above.
 This section will describe these differences for each Report Type.